Interviewing Lisa Morgan, a teacher from Lake Charles, in Lafayette, La.

 I’m a journalist, radio producer, and writer in New Orleans.

-I'm currently the metro reporter for New Orleans' NPR station, where I focus primarily on housing, transit, and disaster preparedness and recovery.
-If you've got a story or tip that falls under one of those umbrellas, give me a shout at my WWNO email: firstname.lastname@example.org.
+I'm currently the metro reporter for New Orleans' NPR station, where I focus on housing, transportation, and city government.
+If you've got a story idea or tip, give me a shout at email@example.com.